Menu

 ‘By failing to prepare, you are preparing to fail.’ - Benjamin Franklin

 Year 11 is one of the most exciting, challenging and important times in a child’s education.
-During this year the students will continue in their journey to achieving GCSE and/or BTEC qualifications that will act as a gateway to success for the rest of their lives.
+During this year, the students will aim to achieve their GCSE and/or BTEC qualifications that will act as a gateway to success for the rest of their lives.
 The high standards of behaviour and conduct, expected from all students at The Warren, will continue in Year 11.
 We expect Year 11 students to continue to follow the school Code of Conduct and ‘be in the right place, at the right time, doing the right thing.’
 Students’ behaviour and attitudes should reflect the importance of this academic year and should include outstanding attendance and punctuality, engagement in lessons, enthusiasm for learning and a keenness to improve.
 Year 11 students will also require resilience – lessons will be challenging and will push students to reach their full potential.
 Students must learn that they will not always master and understand things first time.
 They will make mistakes; it’s learning from these mistakes which will help them achieve their full potential.
 Students will be expected to extend their learning at home, particularly with practice exam questions and papers, and we thank parents and carers for their support and encouragement with this.
 This can be done in various ways such as:

 • Encouraging your child to complete coursework on time